 Now think about someone who might like your books.
 Stop hoarding all the joy and share it!

 Decluttering Books Can Free You Up for New Adventures!

 Now that you know everything you need to start decluttering books are you excited to take a fresh look at your bookshelves?
 Are you feeling less pain at the thought of decluttering books you love?
 I hope so!

 Aside from decluttering clothing, decluttering books has been the most freeing thing I have decluttered!
 It gives me more room, more flexibility to move if I need to, and most of all more time to read.
 I can honestly say that I read more now than ever because I feel the freedom to keep traveling from one book to the other without any guilt about the ones sitting on my shelf!

 Start decluttering books in your home and start enjoying your new adventures!

 Do you have any book decluttering tips or even book suggestions for us avid readers?
 Share them in the comments below!

 Need Help Decluttering EVERYTHING Else?

 Books are one of the hardest things in your home to declutter so if you ace that you are 5 steps ahead of the rest!
+A digital declutter can also do you wonders too!
 But still, decluttering can feel overwhelming and scary.

-That’s why I created a unique 3 step program to help you declutter your entire home at a comfortable pace.
+That’s why I created a unique 3 step program to help you know exactly how to declutter your home at a comfortable pace.
 I will not make you pull everything out all at once.
 You don’t have to get rid of anything you are not ready to let go of.
 The clutter will not creep back into your life.